Florida Astronomy

 YOU CAN HELP STOP THE SKY FROM BRIGHTENING BY ASKING YOUR LOCAL STREET LIGHTING PROVIDER TO STOP USING OVERLY BRIGHT LED FIXTURES (ESPECIALLY THE NEW LED LIGHTING REPLACING THE VERY NARROW BANDWIDTH ORANGE/RED SODIUM FIXTURES.)
 AND ASK YOUR NEIGHBORS TO STOP POINTING HOUSE AND YARD LIGHTS AT THE SKY AND UPLIGHTING TREES.
 NOT ONLY WILL THE NOCTURNAL CREATURES AND PLANT/TREES DO MUCH BETTER, AND US SLEEPING MUCH BETTER BE GREAT RESULTS, BUT WE WILL BE BETTER ABLE TO SEE THE AMAZING UNIVERSE THAT IS JUST OVER OUR HEADS, WITH JUST OUR EYES.

-Visit the International Dark Sky Association's website to learn more about what we all can do about light pollution.
+Visit Dark Sky International's website to learn more about what we all can do about light pollution.

 Powered by Create your own unique website with customizable templates.